blainegarrett/learn/sessions/1/index.md

 ## Section 3.
 Semantic Meaning
 There is a standard set of HTML tags.
 These are defined by an organization conceptually similar to the ones that define building codes or standard paper sizes.
 These standards change over time, but for the most part web browsers keep up to date with the latest standard.

 Each HTML tag has a specific purpose in life.
 There are tags to embed an image or video.
 There are tags to make lists of things.
 There is even a tag to quote something.
 There are many tags, but each has a specific purpose.
+Here is an exhaustive list of [all modern HTML tags](https://www.w3schools.com/TAGS/default.ASP).

 **Example:**